-16 bonded laborers, which included pregnant women and children, working in hazardous conditions rescued in Srinagar
+16 bonded labourers, including pregnant women & children, rescued in Srinagar